adamchristiansen/fpga-ethernet-udp/README.md

 The `ethernet_udp_transmit` module is to be instantiated, and it internally uses the `fifo_async_4` IP.

+If the Xilinx IP is locked, then it is likely that the IP was configured for a different part.
+Check this by running `report_ip_status` in the Tcl console, and the fix is to run `upgrade_ip [get_ips *]`.

 ## Building the HDL

 Open Xilinx Vivado and select `Tools > Run Tcl Script...`, then select the